uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 ``AdaptingIteratorSource``.

-``transform_iterator`` is SYCL device-copyable if the source iterator is SYCL device-copyable, and is *indirectly device accessible* if the source iterator is *indirectly device accessible*.
+``transform_iterator`` is SYCL device-copyable if the source iterator is SYCL device-copyable, and is indirectly device accessible if the source iterator is indirectly device accessible.

 .. code:: cpp